theakhandpatel/Chopper/README.md

 - Shorten long URLs to shorter, more manageable links.
 - Store mappings of short URLs to their corresponding long URLs.
 - Redirect users to the original long URL when they access a short URL.
+- Analytics of shortURls created

 ## Technologies Used
 - Golang programming language
-- Simple in-memory array as the initial database
-- SQLite database (planned for future implementation)
+- SQLite database

 ## How It Works